cs10/su25/_projects/project6-proposals.md

 - Mainly being a guess-and-check game: This is generally considered too easy since it consists primarily of a - series of if-then-else statements.
 A number guessing game, for example, would not be complex enough.
 This might be a good mini-game in a bigger project.
 - Data entry: Alone, this might be considered too simple.
 Often, projects that rely on data entry get ‘bigger’ by having a bigger database.
 A fix for this would be having the data component be just one part of a bigger project.
 - Robot/AI player: Depending on the game, this could be a good fit, or too complex.
 An AI player for chess or Go would be too complex.
-- Games like Pong, Tic-Tac-Toe, Guess the word, or Hangman would likely not be complex enough and are NOT ALLOWED.
+- Games like Pong, Tic-Tac-Toe, Guess the word, Hangman, dress-up games, point and click games would not be complex enough and are NOT ALLOWED.
 - Games like Angry Birds, Balloons Tower Defense, or Need for Speed would likely be too complex.
 - Games previously implemented in Projects are not allowed (because you’ve already done them).
+- Use of generative AI is NOT allowed.

 Don’t be worried if you really like a project idea but think it may be too complex, or not complex enough — that’s the purpose of having a proposal and proposal review process, so you can work with a TA to get your project complexity into the right range!